-But people rarely travel the U.S. in search of such sanctuaries.
-After all, what religious wisdom could America, a country still in its youth at 236 years old, have to offer?
+But people rarely travel the United States in search of such sanctuaries.
+After all, what religious wisdom could America, a country still in its relative youth in terms of history, have to offer?

 This Bahá'í House of Worship is one of just seven Bahá'í temples in the world and is the only of its kind found in North America.
 It's just 30 minutes north of Chicago in Wilmette, Illinois.

 Although the house of worship was created with a mixture of quartz and cement, the intricately carved temple looks as if it's made of white lace.
 Like all Bahá'í houses of worship, the circular temple has nine sides and is surrounded by fountain-filled gardens.

 The temple services members of the Bahá'í faith, a religion founded in 19th-century Persia that stresses unity of all humankind.
 Anyone is welcome to visit the space -- its auditorium and gardens are open from 6 a.m. to 10 p.m. every day free of charge."We don't ask what your religion is -- we don't even care," the temple's summer tour coordinator, Gwendolyn Clayborne, said.
 "It's a place for people to come and meditate and pray and just get in touch with their spiritual sides."Clayborne said people are surprised such a temple, which was completed in 1953 and took more than 30 years to construct, can be found in Illinois."A few people from Chicago will admit it's the best kept secret," Clayborne said.

 With its traditional Chinese design, this Buddhist temple looks like it came from the Far East.
 Although it was completed in 1988, the temple's architecture is faithful to the Ming and Ch'ing dynasties, which ruled in China from the 14th to 20th centuries.